nocalhost/nocalhost-vscode-plugin/README.md

 - Install nhctl
 - Obtain a user account on Nocalhost-web from Administors.

+## Package and Publishing

+We use [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) to package the extension.

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.